-Playwright Jamil Khoury introduces us to Mosque Alert, the new play he’s writing, and explains the first-of-its-kind, eight-step, online, interactive, new play development and civic engagement process he has developed.
+Playwright Jamil Khoury introduces us to Mosque Alert, the new play he’s writing, and explains the first-of-its-kind, nine-step, online, interactive, new play development and civic engagement process he has developed.

 Mosque Alert tells the story of two suburban American families - one Christian, the other Muslim - whose lives are torn apart by a proposal to build a new mosque in their community.
 The community at hand is Naperville, Illinois, located in Chicago's western suburbs.
-At present, there are two cases pending involving proposed new mosques in Naperville.
-Mosque Alert is not based on either of these cases, nor are the characters in Mosque Alert based on actual individuals.
+At present, there are two* pending cases involving proposed new mosques in Naperville.
+Mosque Alert is not based on either of these cases, nor are the characters in Mosque Alert based on actual individuals involved.

 It is intended as both a work of art and a civic engagement tool.

-This virtual, new play development workshop, anticipates a highly participatory eight-step journey consisting of stages to be conducted “on line,” “off line,” and “live.”
+This virtual, new play development workshop, anticipates a highly participatory nine-step journey consisting of stages to be conducted “online,” “offline,” and “live.”

-On line components will present characters and conflicts through video blogs (“vlogs”) and taped scenes that are performed by actors.
-Viewers will be asked to respond to these vlogs and scenes by posting written or video responses to questions I pose, or by posing questions or comments themselves, which I then respond to.
+Online components will present characters and conflicts through video blogs (“vlogs”) and taped conflict scenes that are performed by actors.
+Viewers will be asked to respond to these vlogs and scenes by posting responses to questions I pose, or by posing questions or comments themselves, which I then respond to.

 Live components, or portions thereof, will appear online via video streaming of both in-house workshops and staged readings.
 It is imperative to us that those who cannot attend in person can participate online.

 The culmination of this collaborative process will be a full-length stage play and video play.
 I invite you to join me in this endeavor.
 Your participation means a great deal to me.
 As each phase of the development process is released, it will be promoted to those who have signed up for our e-newsletters along with periodic invites to continue engaging with the process.